ylogx/configparser2/configparser2.rst

 Default values are available in both types of ConfigParsers.
 They are used in interpolation if an option used is not defined elsewhere. ::

-   import configparser
+   import configparser2

    # New instance with 'bar' and 'baz' defaulting to 'Life' and 'hard' each
-   config = configparser.ConfigParser({'bar': 'Life', 'baz': 'hard'})
+   config = configparser2.ConfigParser({'bar': 'Life', 'baz': 'hard'})
    config.read('example.cfg')

    print(config.get('Section1', 'foo')) # -> "Python is fun!"